Alfa Romeo 1750 Berlina: 2000 Berlina

-The Alfa Romeo 2000 Berlina was produced by Alfa Romeo between 1971 and 1977.
+The Alfa Romeo 2000 Berlina was produced by Alfa Romeo from 1971 to 1977.
 The engine was bored and stroked out to 1,962 cc.
-A different grill distinguishes 2000 from 1750.
+A different grille distinguishes 2000 from 1750.
 Also, external lights were different between the models.
 The 1750 had 7 inch diameter outboard headlights, whereas the 2000 had 5 3/4 inch diameter in all four positions.
 The tail light clusters were also of a simpler design on the 1750.
+New taillights were installed on many sports cars, including: Alfa Romeo Junior Z, Bricklin SV-1; De Tomaso Longchamp, Pantera; some Lamborghini Espada (US-spec); Maserati Bora/Merak, Ghibli, Khamsin.
 With two carburetors, this 2 litre Alfa Romeo Twin Cam engine produces 132 PS.
 Top speed was 190 km/h and 0-100 km/h acceleration took 9 seconds.
 Gearbox was 5-speed manual (also 3-speed automatic on some versions).

 The federalized spec 2000 Berlina was built from 1972 until 1974, with remaining stock being sold into 1976.
 For the US, the engine was equipped with mechanical fuel injection and late cars received catalytic converters.
 Late US-model cars also received safety bumpers made of black rubber with a centre chrome ribbon.
 3,395 2000 Berlina were sold in the United States, of which 1,453 reportedly received a catalytic converter.

 In 1977 the Alfetta 2000, a two-litre upmarket Alfetta version, replaced the 2000 Berlina.
 The 2000 Berlina was produced in 89,840 examples, of which 2,200 units were fitted with automatic gearboxes.